Relocation of Marine Corps Air Station Futenma: Recent development

 In June 2016, massive protests took place after the rape and murder of an Okinawan woman by an American base staff member: "The incidents seem certain to complicate efforts to relocate a Marine air base at Okinawa, to a less densely populated part of the island.
 Onaga and a majority of Okinawa residents want the base moved off the island.", commented USA Today.

 On 14 December 2018, landfill on a controversial new U.S. military runway that will one day facilitate the relocation and closure of Marine Corps Air Station Futenma began in Okinawa following years of protests and legal challenges.
 Okinawa Gov. Denny Tamaki showed his resolve to counter Tokyo's efforts to press ahead with a controversial U.S. military base relocation project in the prefecture.
-It was “intolerable” that the Japanese government started dumping soil into the landfill off the Henoko coastal district in Nago, Okinawa Prefecture, as part of the relocation project, Tamaki said at a protest rally held in Henoko.
-“It’s an outrage committed by the state.”
+It was "intolerable" that the Japanese government started dumping soil into the landfill off the Henoko coastal district in Nago, Okinawa Prefecture, as part of the relocation project, Tamaki said at a protest rally held in Henoko.
+"It’s an outrage committed by the state."

+On 4 September 2023, the Supreme Court of Japan ordered the government of Okinawa Prefecture to approve the Government of Japan's plan despite protests by locals.
+The ruling upheld a High Court ruling in March that the central government's plan and its instruction for Okinawa's approval are valid.